-This new model of performance management functions on technology that frees manages to play a far more frequent and connected role in the overall performance of employees.
+This new model of performance management functions on technology that frees managers to play a far more frequent and connected role in the overall performance of employees.
 And here’s what happens: the value is put back into people.

 On the human side, we get to be — human.